-- Employers should have a written plan to

-- Identify

-- control, and

-- manage

-- the biological hazards present in their workplaces. - The plan should be easily accessible to employees - and outline; what the hazards are, - the procedures and processes that should be - used to control or manage them, and - the training employees require. - ☐ It should also clearly articulate emergency procedures in case of exposure. - As with other health and safety plans, - biological hazard control plans should be reviewed - and updated regularly at least once per year.
+- Employers should have a written plan to - identify, - control, and - manage the biological hazards present in their workplaces. - The plan should be easily accessible to employees and - Outline - what the hazards are, - the procedures and processes that should be used to control or manage them, and - training employees require. - It should also clearly articulate emergency procedures in case of exposure. - biological hazard control plans should be reviewed and - ❖ updated regularly at least once per year.